alexeilebedev/openacr/txt/intro.md

 code that no longer compiles.

 Slowly but surely, we can cause about 95% of all the code we need to be generated from ssimfiles.
-(The remaining 5% could also be generated `as-is`, just by `printf()`-ing the lines verbatim, but this would actually be counter-productive.
-It is only interesting to generate code that's used in more than one place.)
+The remaining 5% could also be generated `as-is`, just by `printf()`-ing the lines verbatim, but this would actually be counter-productive, and no more impressive than `tar cvf`-ing the whole thing.
+It is only interesting to generate code that's used in more than one place.

-In subsequent chapters, I will descibre the `amc` memory model for an executable, and things like pools (for holding records) and x-refs (for creating group-by's and cross-references).
+In subsequent chapters, I will describe the `amc` memory model for an executable, and things like pools (for holding records) and x-refs (for creating group-by's).

 The presence of `ssimfile` in our data set was dictated by the way we organized the data set.
-The presence of `amc` in this model was dictated by our desire to use C++ to write the query tool `acr`.
+The presence of `amc` in this model was dictated by our desire to use C++ to write the query tool `acr`, which keeping the data description in a single place.

 There is a more general pattern here:

 ### Representation & Manipulation

-This approach seems to scale indefinitely.
-We can represent any semantic concept as tuples, which are points in a multi-dimensional sparse space.
+We can represent any semantic concept as points in a multi-dimensional sparse space of tuples.
 Whenever we extend our representable universe with additional concepts, such as a physcial set of C++ files on disk, or a set of dev and production environments with some configuration, we include its relational description, or map, as a set of tables in our data set.
 We then write tools that enforce a unidirectional or bidirectional correspondence between this new object and the records that describe it.
+In this way we make the object programmable and editable with the same fundamental set of tools we use on the tuples themselves.